 Change the 3rd paragraph as follows:

-The RA field of the BlockAck frame that is not a Multi-STA BlockAck variant is the address of the recipient STA that requested the Block Ack set to the TA field of the soliciting frame or the address of the recipient STA whose data/management frames are acknowledged.
-An HE AP that transmits a Multi-STA BlockAck frame with different values of the AID subfield in Per AID TID Info subfields(#7734) sets the RA field to the broadcast address.
-An HE AP that transmits a Multi-STA BlockAck frame with a single AID subfield or with the same values of the AID subfield in Per AID TID Info subfields(#7734) sets the RA field to the address of the recipient STA that requested the Block Ack or to the broadcast address.
-A non-AP HE STA(#6256) transmits a Multi-STA BlockAck frame with a single AID subfield or with the same values of the AID subfield in Per AID TID Info subfields(#7734) and sets the RA field to the TA field of the soliciting frame or the address of the recipient STA whose data/management frames are acknowledged.
+The RA field of the BlockAck frame that is not a Multi-STA BlockAck variant is the address of the recipient STA that requested the Block Ack set to the TA field of the soliciting frame or the address of the recipient STA whose data[#9622] frames are acknowledged.
+An HE AP that transmits a Multi-STA BlockAck frame with different values of the AID11[#7728] subfield in Per AID TID Info subfields(#7734) sets the RA field to the broadcast address.
+An HE AP that transmits a Multi-STA BlockAck frame with a single Per AID TID Info [#9623] subfield or with the same values of the AID11[#7728] subfield in Per AID TID Info subfields(#7734) sets the RA field to the address of the recipient STA that requested the Block Ack [#3161].
+An HE non-AP STA(#6256) that [#9624] transmits a Multi-STA BlockAck frame with a single AID subfield or with the same values of the AID subfield in Per AID TID Info subfields(#7734) and sets the RA field to the TA field of the soliciting frame or the address of the recipient STA whose data/management frames are acknowledged.

 Change the 4th paragraph as follows: